custom-components/ble_monitor/info.md

 #### rounding

   (boolean)(Optional) Enable/disable rounding of the average of all measurements taken within the number seconds specified with 'period'.
+This option is designed to disable rounding and thus keep the full average accuracy.
+When disabled, the 'decimals' option is ignored.
 Default value: True

 #### decimals

   (positive integer)(Optional) Number of decimal places to round if rounding is enabled.
-Default value: 2
+Default value: 1

 #### period